sigasi/sigasi_insights/content/faq.md

 * On RedHat/CentOS 7, you'll want to install webkitgtk4 (`yum install webkitgtk4`).
 * On Ubuntu 18.04, libwebkit2gtk-4 is needed (`apt install libwebkit2gtk-4.0-37`).

-Note that certain environment variables like `LD_LIBRARY_PATH` and `LD_PRELOAD` in your environment may break Sigasi Studio.
-If Sigasi Studio fails to open the editor, state machine and block diagrams, or the documentation view, check that these variables are either undefined or empty.
-If they are not, try to start Sigasi Studio from the command line as follows:

-`LD_LIBRARY_PATH="" LD_PRELOAD="" /path/to/sigasi`

 If you're using an older version of Sigasi Studio, you can try the following:

 *  Replace `-Dorg.eclipse.swt.browser.DefaultType=mozilla` with `-Dorg.eclipse.swt.browser.UseWebKitGTK=true` in your *sigasi.ini*.